Sans-Skelly/Agario/README.md

 # Agario
-Recreating the popular game at Agar.io in python using pygame.
+Recreating the popular game of Agar.io in python using pygame.

 School project.